H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Cross-Site Request Forgery (CSRF).md

 ### A covert technique known as hidden link/image exploitation in CSRF involves an attacker inserting a 0x0 pixel image or a link into a webpage that is nearly undetectable to the user.
 Typically, the src or href element of the image is set to a destination URL intended to act on the user's behalf without the user's awareness.
 It takes benefit of the fact that the user's browser transfers credentials like cookies automatically.

 ### This technique preys on authenticated sessions and utilises a social engineering approach when a user may inadvertently perform operations on a different website while still logged in.

+## Countermeasures:

+### Add a CSRF token with each request submitted to the server so that the server can identify if it is clicked through a valid source.